microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 For instance, you can:

 -   use `maxUrls: 1` to exclusively set the extension to only scan the first Url that has been inputted
--   set `maxUrls: # of inputUrls` to scan a set list of URLs for your site
+-   set `maxUrls` to the number of URLs in `inputUrls` to scan a fixed list of URLs for your site

 For `discoveryPatterns`, `inputFile`, and `inputUrls`, note that these options expect resolved URLs.
 If you provide static HTML files via `staticSiteDir`, you should also provide `staticSitePort` so that you can anticipate the base URL of the file server (`http://localhost:staticSitePort/`).